Exponential Formula to Estimate

 Exponential Formula

-constantly drops as fuel is burned, so less fuel is needed each mile.
+airplane continuously drops as fuel is burned, so less fuel is needed each

 The weight of fuel for that last mile has to be carried to that